samuelwilliams413/samuelwilliams413.github.io/chukchuk/dm_sotdl.md

 # Shadow of the Demon Lord
 BUILD
-Any, rogue, paladin, Theugry
+Any (strong), Rogue, Paladin, Primal
-Agile, rogue, spellslinger || figher, Conjuration
+Agile, rogue, fighter, Conjuration
-Any, rogue, warlock, Teleportation, Primal

-Any, rogue, paladin, primal
+Any, Rogue, Warlock, Teleportation

 RACE
 	any